-Alice Bagley has been working at the Miracle-Ear hearing aid center in Sandusky, OH for over 16 years.
-What makes this even more impressive is that she started her job there when she was 76 years old.
-Today she’s 92 years old and the word ‘retire’ doesn’t seem to be in her vocabulary.
+Alice Bagley has been working at Miracle-Ear in Sandusky, OH for over 16 years.
+What makes this even more impressive is that she started there when she was 76 years old.
+Today she’s 92 years old and the word ‘retire’ isn't in her vocabulary.

 Alice lived a very full life before she even started her career at Miracle-Ear.
 In 1954 she and her husband Frank moved to Milan, OH and started a lumber business.
 Years later they started a second business building homes.
 Alice spent much of her time during these years raising their daughters, Judy and Linda.
 But she was also very involved in the businesses: doing office work, getting her realtor’s license and decorating and selling the homes that Frank built.